 Gregory Paul Glasgow, Ph.D. is Associate Professor in the Department of English of Kanda University of International Studies.
-He has been a researcher and teacher educator in the Japanese context since 1999.
-His current research interests are language education policy, the pedagogy of Global Englishes / English as a Lingua Franca, and multiculturalism, race, and identity in second/foreign language teacher education.
+He has been a language teacher, teacher educator and researcher in the Japanese context since 1999.
+His current research interests are language policy and social theory, the pedagogy of Global Englishes / English as a Lingua Franca, and raciolinguistics in second/foreign language teacher education.
 He has published two co-edited books entitled Agency in Language Policy and Planning: Critical Inquiries and Researching Agency in Language Policy and Planning (Routledge, 2019), and has also written several book chapters on language policy and second language teacher education.
-Dr. Glasgow has previously served as an English Language Specialist for the Embassy of the United States in Tokyo, and is the consulting editor for the JALT Journal, the research journal of the Japan Association for Language Teaching (JALT).
+Dr. Glasgow has previously served as an English Language Specialist for the Embassy of the United States in Tokyo, and he is the current editor-in-chief for the JALT Journal, the research journal of the Japan Association for Language Teaching (JALT).